bessman/mcbootflash/CONTRIBUTING.md

 ## Did you find a bug?

 Does mcbootflash fail to flash your firmware?
-Please open an issue at https://github.com/bessman/mcbootflash/issues!
+Please open an issue on the [issue tracker](https://github.com/bessman/mcbootflash/issues)!
 When doing so, please

 - Ensure that you are using the latest version of mcbootflash.
 - Include the debug log in the issue report.
-If mcbootflash detects that something went wrong, the debug log is automatically created as mcbootflash.log in the directory where you ran the program.
+If mcbootflash detects that something went wrong, the debug log is automatically created as 'mcbootflash.log' in the directory where you ran the program.
 If no such file exists, please re-run the program with the `--debug` flag and manually copy the output.
 - Include the HEX file containing your firmware.